streetmix/streetmix/docs/contributing/index.rst

    .. _Contributor Code of Conduct: https://github.com/streetmix/streetmix/blob/master/CODE_OF_CONDUCT.md

-There are many ways to contribute to Streetmix. **You do not have to be a programmer to participate.** Choose the activity you'd like to help with to learn more:
+In the spirit of open source, **everyone** is welcome to help! **You do not have to be a programmer to participate.** This section will help you make high quality contributions to Streetmix.
+Choose the activity you'd like to help with to learn more:

 .. - I want to add new street components.